 About Us

-Founded in 1989, The University Honors Program is home to approximately 650 of CSUSB’s students.
+Founded in 1989, the University Honors College (formerly University Honors Program pre-2025) is home to approximately 650 of CSUSB’s students.
 Alongside their peers, Honors students participate and serve as officers in clubs, sororities, and fraternities, they conduct research in labs across campus, they create all manner of art in studios, and they embark into the community to give back to the region that raised them.
-Our faculty and staff work collaboratively to govern the program with a student leadership team that shares responsibility for decision making in the life of the program.
+Our faculty and staff work collaboratively to govern the college with a student leadership team that shares responsibility for decision making in the life of the program.

 Mission and Goals